Meet the Team

 Assistant Band Director

-John Wesley is in his fifth year in education and his first year at Weiss.
+John Wesley is in his sixth year in education and his second year at Weiss High School.

 Mr. Wesley graduated in 2018 with a Bachelor of Music Education from William Carey University, where he marched with the Spirit of Carey, played in Symphonic Winds, and the pit orchestras for productions of Mozart’s The Magic Flute and the 1960 Broadway hit Camelot.